urbitme/nextjs-urbit/README.md

 To add this bundle to your Urbit app, visit `http://localhost:8080/docket/upload`.
 Select the desk for your app, and choose your apps `out/` directory for upload.

+**Note**: This project only works with `glob-ames` and the globulator, the file names produced by Next.js are not compatible with clay and `glob-http`.

 ## Learn More

 To learn app development on Urbit, follow the guides here: